-Damoyee Janai is an extraordinary music artist having earned recognition at the local, state, national and international levels for her work in music theory, composition, piano and vocal performance across multiple music genres.
-One of her highest honors is the prestigious once-in-a-lifetime Paderewski Medal for piano playing and music theory awarded by the American College of Musicians.
-Damoyee Janai is a 2019 U.S. Presidential Scholar in the Arts semi-finalist and national YoungArts winner in two categories: singer/songwriter and jazz voice.
-2019 was a stellar year for Damoyee Janai.
-She won the DownBeat Student Music Award in the blues/pop/rock soloist category as a pianist and vocalist and became a two-time recipient of the Outstanding Vocal Soloist Award at the Next Generation Monterey Jazz Festival for her performance on ‘Round Midnight by Miles Davis, arrangement by Darmon Meader of the New York Voices.
-She was named a Rising Star by the Dallas Jazz Piano Society.
-Also in 2019, Damoyee Janai composed a new song, The Lights Are Rising, for AT&T Performing Arts Center to accompany the ascension of The Moody Foundation Chandelier prior to every production at Winspear Opera House in Dallas, Texas.
-The Lights Are Rising made its debut on July 27, 2019 when the chandelier ascended before a sold-out crowd for An Evening with Iyanla Vanzant during Vanzant’s Acts of Faith Remix Tour.
-In 2018, Damoyee Janai became a national silver medalist at the 40th Annual NAACP ACT-SO Competition in the music composition category for her song, The Willow Tree.
-In 2017, she won Best Original Soundtrack in the International Online Web Fest awards for her film score work on Fauk My Life, an independent web series.
-Damoyee Janai is an alumna of House of Blues Music Forward Foundation Bringing Down the House program for emerging artists.
-She participated in the program in 2015 as a solo artist and in 2016 with her now defunct band, DiDi’s Garden.
+Damoyee is an extraordinary music artist having earned recognition at the local, state, national and international levels for her work in piano and vocal performance, music theory and composition across multiple music genres.
+One of her highest honors is the prestigious lifetime achievement Paderewski Medal for piano playing and music theory awarded by the American College of Musicians.
+Damoyee won Best Female Vocalist in the 2020 Central Track Music Honors.
+Damoyee is a 2019 U.S. Presidential Scholar in the Arts semi-finalist and National YoungArts multi-award winner for jazz voice and singer-songwriter.
+She is a two-time DownBeat SMA recipient: Winner Blues/Pop/Rock Soloist (Piano and Vocal); Outstanding Performance Vocal Jazz Soloist.
+Damoyee is also a two-time recipient of the Outstanding Vocal Soloist Award at the Next Generation Monterey Jazz Festival for her performance on ‘Round Midnight by Miles Davis, arrangement by Darmon Meader of the New York Voices.
+She was named a Rising Star by the Dallas Jazz Piano Society and recognized by NPR Music as one of North Texas’ 20 Under 20.
+In 2019, Damoyee was selected as the exclusive composer for AT&T Performing Arts Center to compose a song to accompany the ascension of The Moody Foundation Chandelier prior to every production at Winspear Opera House in Dallas, Texas.
+The Lights Are Rising by Damoyee made its debut on July 27, 2019 when the chandelier ascended before a sold-out crowd for An Evening with Iyanla Vanzant during Vanzant’s Acts of Faith Remix Tour.
+Damoyee earned a silver medal in music composition by NAACP ACT-SO for her song, The Willow Tree.
+She won Best Original Soundtrack in the International Online Web Fest awards for her film score work on Fauk My Life, an independent web series.
+Damoyee is an alumna of House of Blues Music Forward Foundation Bringing Down the House program for emerging artists.
+She participated in the program once as a solo artist and a second time with her now defunct band, DiDi’s Garden.